-KEY AUDIT MATTER

-Investment valuation and existence Refer to note 1 (summary of significant accounting policies) and Note 4 (financial assets and liabilities at fair value through profit or loss) and Note 15 (fair value measurement).

-At 30 June 2021, investments in financial assets at fair value through profit or loss of \$419.125 million and financial liabilities at fair value through profit or loss of \$1.276 million were comprised primarily of investments in equity securities, convertible notes and derivative financial instruments.
+Key audit matter How our audit addressed the key audit matter Investment valuation and existence Refer to note 1 (summary of significant accounting policies) and Note 4 (financial assets and liabilities at Our audit procedures over investment valuation included the following, amongst others: fair value through profit or loss) and Note 15 (fair value measurement). • We developed an understanding of the Company's pricing policy and read the Securities Pricing Committee minutes.
+At 30 June 2021, investments in financial assets at fair value through profit or loss of \$419.125 million and financial liabilities at fair value through profit or loss of \$1.276 million were comprised primarily of investments in equity securities, convertible notes and derivative financial instruments. • For a sample of investments in level 1 equity securities and level 2 derivative financial instruments held by the Company, we obtained price data from third party price vendors and compared it to the prices used by the Company.
 The existence and valuation of financial assets at fair value through profit or loss and financial liabilities at fair value through profit or loss was a key audit matter because financial assets and financial liabilities represent the principal element of the statement of financial position in the financial statements, accounting for approximately 89.58% of net assets.
-A discrepancy in the valuation or existence of investments could cause net assets to be materially misstated which could also impact the Company's performance as the valuation of financial assets and financial liabilities is the main driver of movements in the profit of the Company.
+A discrepancy in the valuation or existence of investments could cause net assets to be materially • For level 2 participatory notes held by the Company, we obtained price data from third party price vendors for the underlying equity security of the participatory note in local currency.
+We translated the price into Australian dollars and compared it to the participatory note price used to value investments held by the Company. misstated which could also impact the Company's • For investments in level 3 convertible notes, we

-HOW OUR AUDIT ADDRESSED THE KEY AUDIT MATTER
+• For investments in level 3 convertible notes, we obtained an understanding of the directors' approach to derive fair value and assessed the appropriateness of the methodology, assumptions and data, and the reasonableness of the value adopted.

-Our audit procedures over investment valuation included the following, amongst others:
+Our audit procedures over investment existence included, amongst others: